Eventhyn/EVDSRNet./README.md

 # EVDSRNet.
-This is the official implementation of Paper "EFFICIENT JOINT VIDEO DENOISING AND SUPER-RESOLUTION" that is accepted at IEEE ICIP2023, paper can be official viewed at "https://ieeexplore.ieee.org/document/10222726"
+This is the official implementation of the paper "EFFICIENT JOINT VIDEO DENOISING AND SUPER-RESOLUTION" which is accepted at IEEE ICIP2023.
+The paper can be officially viewed at "https://ieeexplore.ieee.org/document/10222726".

-TBD
+# Overall structure